mtcute/mtcute/packages/crypto-node/README.md

 📖 [API Reference](https://ref.mtcute.dev/modules/_mtcute_crypto_node.html)

-Native extension for NodeJS that improves performance of the most used cryptographic mode in Telegram (IGE), which is not implemented by OpenSSL.
+Native extension for NodeJS that improves performance of the most used cryptographic mode in Telegram (IGE), which is not implemented directly by OpenSSL.

-Other modes used (i.e. CBC, CTR) and hashes are supported natively by OpenSSL, and they *are* faster than the custom implementation, so OpenSSL will be used for them.
+Uses OpenSSL under the hood to provide maximum performance

 ## Installation
 You will need all the pre-requisites for [node-gyp](https://github.com/nodejs/node-gyp#installation).